 Charles’ Service Number is adjacent to his brother Fred’s.
 His Service would, therefore, have mirrored that described on his brother’s page on this site – see: Private 55537 Frederick Henry Start.

-Nothing has yet been found of Charles’ life, marriage, children or ultimate death.
+Nothing has yet been found to confirm Charles’ later life, marriage, children or ultimate death.

-In the December quarter 1923 Frank (as he was known to his family) married Bessie Hollingworth [photo right with his mother, Mary].
+In the December quarter 1923 Frank married Bessie Hollingworth.

 They had four children.
 Oldest son, Herbert Eric Edwin (1926 – 2014) is known to have served in the Royal Navy [left].
 The other children were Gordon Henry (1928 – 89), Betty Doreen (1928 – 99) and Frank (1940 – 2006).